rajvipulraj401/React/React notes/Module notes/README.md

 ```javascript
 import U, { printName as printUserName, printAge } from "/user.js";
 ```
-###we need to put it inside the curl y brack as we did when we were about to export them.we can even change their name to something else by using   "as"

-- Change names using "as":
+- Changing names using "as":

 ```javascript
 import { printName as printUserName, printAge as printUserAge } from "/user.js";